French Butter Cookies, also known as sables. Sweet, salty, and buttery! Easy cookies that are incredibly irresistible. Recipe via MonPetitFour.com

 Softened, melted, clarified, salted – you name it, they cherish it.

-They’re what chocolate chip cookies are to Americans.
+To the French, these butter cookies are a dessert classic; they’re what chocolate chip cookies are to Americans.

 You’ll find these French butter cookies in almost every grocery store in France.
 The really special ones are found in more upscale markets like La Grande Epicerie in Paris.